 - It’s so easy to make and it’s ready in less than 10 minutes.

-- It’s calming and soothing and great for sleep.
+- It’s calming, soothing, and great for sleep.

 - It’s vegan, paleo, and caffeine free.